 - Patented formula and manufacturing process

-- 3 times more effective than whey protein
+- Three times more effective than whey protein

 - 40 years of research and development

-Reeal workout supplement powder is made by Reaal.
+Reaal makes reeal workout supplement powder.
 Reaal markets its products as the “next generation of optimal muscle growth and repair.”
-The specific amino acid formula and manufacturing process is a company secret which have been developed from over 40 years of research and clinical trials.
+The specific amino acid formula and manufacturing process is a company secret developed from over 40 years of research and clinical trials.

-Along with their flavored workout powders, Reaal makes work out “capsules”—single-serving workout supplements in convenient pill form.
-Unfortunately, there are very few reviews on the website and we were unable to find a Better Business Bureau entry for the company, so we cannot say much about the company’s reputation.
-This is common in newer brands and companies and is not necessarily a red flag concerning the quality of their products, though it is something to keep in mind.
+Unfortunately, there are limited reviews on the website, and we were unable to find a Better Business Bureau entry for the company, so little can be said about the company’s reputation.
+Although this is something to keep in mind, it is common in newer brands and companies and is not necessarily a red flag regarding product quality.

 Ingredients in Reaal

-That being said, it is pretty well established in the scientific community that amino acid concentrations have some positive correlation with muscle protein synthesis, although the exact strength of this correlation is not known.
+That being said, it is well established in the scientific community that amino acid concentrations positively correlate with muscle protein synthesis.
+However, the exact strength of this correlation has yet to be discovered.

-So, although we do not have access to the claimed clinical studies, if Reaal’s claims are true about its amino acid formula, then there is good reason to think Reaal will help build muscle mass, or at least better than without any supplements.
-No muscle building supplement is magic so you still have to put in the work.
+So, although we do not have access to the claimed clinical studies, if Reaal’s claims are valid about its amino acid formula, then there is good reason to think Reaal protein powder will help build muscle mass at least better than in the absence of any supplements.

-Otherwise, one serving of Reaal contains only 20 calories, so if you are on a strict calorie diet, then even three servings won’t affect your daily numbers.
 Lastly, Reaal contains no caffeine.
-Although caffeine can boost workout performance and energy levels, it can cause dehydration which ultimate will offset your gains.
+Although caffeine can boost workout performance and energy levels, it can cause dehydration which ultimately offsets muscle gains.